 What other roles can to do this role (what Company Supervisors, Full Access Users, etc. can do to Group Supervisors).

 For example, Standard Users only have permission to "use" Group Supervisors (that is, see them in searches, etc.).
-Full Access Users have full permission over Company Supervisors (they can assign others as Company Supervisors, and edit, delete, and manage their subscriptions).
+Full Access Users have full permission over Group Supervisors (they can assign others as Group Supervisors, and edit, delete, and manage their subscriptions).

 This section of the table should only be used as a convenient summary of the permissions that other roles have on the current role.
 If you want to change the actions a given role can take on another role, use the other role's Role Details page to define its "Permission on Other Roles" settings.